 Whether you are part of a company sitting on top of a lot of Python 2 legacy code but want to migrate to Python 3 for new code, or you primarily use Python 3 with the occassional need for access to Python 2 code and libraries, conda makes it easy to deploy and manage all of your code on a single system using the same tool.
 We will be coming out with additional commercial tools very soon that make this process of deployment and management of Python installations across your organization even easier in the coming weeks.
 Stay tuned or email us at firstname.lastname@example.org if you want the details.
 Conda itself will remain free and open source.
 Anaconda will become even more generously licensed for non-commercial entities.
 We will still continue to ask commercial entities to simply acknowledge that they use Anaconda if they redistribute binaries obtained via Anaconda in their commercial products.

 Using Python for Scientific Computing and Data Analysis should be a joyful experience.
 Installing Python and the NumPy Stack should be as enjoyable as coding with Python can be.
 I have found that to be the case with conda.
 Everytime I hear of someone struggling with a

 scipy install or a

 scikit-learn install, I want to reach out and help them understand how the work we have done with conda really can make things easier for them.
 We are also working to expand and improve the documentation for conda which now lives at its own website: conda.pydata.org.
 I invite you to see if conda can help you solve your packaging and deployment issues.
-Download the full Anaconda distribution or the Miniconda package and request an invite for a binstar account.
+Download the full Anaconda distribution or the Miniconda package and request an invite for an Anaconda.org account.
 See if the good things people are saying about conda and Anaconda apply to your situation as well.